Gholtes/recommendation-engines/README.md

 --data-raw '{"epochs":700}'
 ```

 or experiement with the induvidual models in /tests.

 ## Install

+If not using docker, install the required packages:
 ```
-pip3 install requirments.txt
+pip3 install requirements.txt
 ```

 ## Experimentation

-There are test files in ```/tests``` which are simple examples of how to preprocess and pass data into the models, as well as a sample dataset.
+There are test files in ```tests``` which are simple examples of how to preprocess and pass data into the models, as well as a sample dataset.